HaiyangXu/trunkclub.github.io/source/_posts/2014-04-30-open-sourcing-our-code-style-guide.md

 author: Josh Habdas
 ---

-Over the last year TC has been standardizing on coding styles to help us achieve a goal I originally seen in one of Mark Otto's repos.
+Over the last year TC has been standardizing on coding styles to help us achieve a goal originally seen in one of Mark Otto's repos.

 > All code in the codebase should look like a single person typed it, no matter how many people contribute.